Lobbying: Romania

 Romanian legislation does not include an express regulation on lobbying activity.
 The legislative proposals initiated by various parliamentarians have not been finalized.

 Attempts to regulate lobbying in Romania have appeared in the context of the fight against corruption.
 Anti-corruption strategies adopted in 2011 and 2004 mentions the purposes of the elaboration of a draft law on lobbying, as well as ensuring transparency in the decision-making activity.

-In 2008 and 2011, the emphasis was mainly on transparency in the decision-making activity of the public authorities, regulation of lobbying activities no longer appearing as a distinct or expressly mentioned objective.
+In 2008 and 2011, the emphasis was mainly on transparency in the decision-making activity of the public authorities, regulation of lobbying activities no longer appeared as a distinct or expressly mentioned objective.

 The Romanian Lobby Registry Association (ARRL) was founded in June 2010 to popularize and promote lobbying activity.
 ARRL is a non-profit legal entity that works under private law.

 The majority of lobbying companies represent non-governmental organizations which activities include education, ecology, fundamental freedoms, health, consumer rights etc. Other entities that deal with lobby practice are multinational companies, Romanian companies, law firms and specialized lobby firms.

 India

-In India, where there is no law regulating the process, lobbying had traditionally been a tool for industry bodies (like FICCI) and other pressure groups to engage with the government ahead of the national budget and legislation in parliament.
-One reason being that lobbying activities were repeatedly identified in the context of corruption cases.
-For example, in 2010, leaked audio transcripts of Nira Radia.
-Not only private companies but even the Indian government has been paying a fee every year since 2005 to a US firm to lobby for ex. to the Indo-US civilian nuclear deal.
+In India, where there is no law regulating the process, lobbying has traditionally been a tool for industry bodies like the National Association of Software and Service Companies, the Confederation of Indian Industry, the Federation of Indian Chambers of Commerce and Industry, the Associated Chambers of Commerce and Industry of India and other pressure groups to engage with the government ahead of the national budget and legislation in parliament.
+Lobbying activities have frequently been identified in the context of corruption cases, for example, the 2010 controversy surrounding leaked audio transcripts of conversations between the corporate lobbyist Niira Radia and senior journalists and politicians.
+Besides private companies, the Indian government has been paying for the services of a US firm since 2005 to lobby, for example, in relation to the India-US civilian nuclear deal.
 In India, there are no laws that defined the scope of lobbying, who could undertake it, or the extent of disclosure necessary.
 Companies are not mandated to disclose their activities and lobbyists are neither authorized nor encouraged to reveal the names of clients or public officials they have contacted.
-The distinction between Lobbying and bribery still remains unclear.
+The distinction between lobbying and bribery still remains unclear.

 In 2012, Walmart revealed it had spent $25 million since 2008 on lobbying to "enhance market access for investment in India".
-This disclosure came weeks after the Indian government made a controversial decision to permit FDI in the country's multi-brand retail sector.
+This disclosure came weeks after the Indian government made a controversial decision to permit foreign direct investment in the country's multi-brand retail sector.

+Successful grassroots lobbying campaigns include the Mazdoor Kisan Shakti Sangathan's campaign to pass the 2005 Right to Information Act and Anna Hazare's anti-corruption campaign to introduce the 2011 Lokpal Bill.